anildwarepo/ChatGPTOnAzure/README.md

 - Azure Functions Core tools installed.
 - bash with jq installed.
 Azure Cloud shell can be used.
 - Azure Open AI resource created and ChatGPT turbo model deployed.
-- Azure Cosmos DB Account, database name "logging-db" and collection "openai-logs" created.
-If a different db and collections are used, the function app needs to be modified and redeployed.
 - Deployment user needs to have Azure Active Directory Service Principal create permissions and grant admin consent to API permissions.
 - Azure Resource Group creation and contributor permissions.
 - npm react-script package installed.